Juan-Jones/blogsphere/content/blog/best-affiliate-programs-online.md

 ### Impact (formerly Impact Radius)

-The Impact affiliate program offers a comprehensive platform for marketers, enabling them to promote a variety of brands and products, earning commissions through their marketing efforts and strategic partnerships in various industries.
+The Impact affiliate program offers a comprehensive platform for marketers, enabling them to promote a variety of brands and products, earning commissions through their marketing efforts and strategic partnerships in various industries;

 _Payment Threshold:_ $50,